prosimcorp/tooling-stack/README.md

   name: cluster-info
   namespace: kube-system
 data:
   # The provider.
-Available values are: AWS, GCP
+Available values are: AWS, GCP, DO
   provider: AWS
-  # Project ID on GCP, or Account number on AWS
+  # Project ID on GCP, account number on AWS, or project name on DO
   account: "111111111111"
   region: eu-west-1
   name: your-kubernetes-cluster-name
 ```

 ## How to deploy manually

-⚠️Let's start clarifying that the purpose for this project is not to be deployed by hand but deployed by using GitOps,
+> ⚠️The purpose for this project is not to be deployed by hand but deployed by using GitOps,
-with tools like FluxCD or ArgoCD.
+> with tools like FluxCD or ArgoCD.

-This repository is composed by several projects that can be deployed using `Kustomize` and some others that use `Helm`.
+This repository is composed by deployments for several projects.
+Some ones can be deployed using `Kustomize` and some
-They are all allocated inside `deploy` directory, and you can deploy them all step by step by entering one directory,
+others that use `Helm`.
+They are all allocated inside `deploy` directory, and you can deploy them all, step by step,
-deploying its content and then going to the next.
+by entering one directory, deploying its content and then moving to the next.

-Now, please deploy this by using automation tools.
-Deeper information in the following sections 🙂

 ## How to deploy using Flux